abpframework/abp/docs/Module-Development-Basics.md

 }
 ````

-See Dependency Injection (TODO: link) documentation for more about the dependency injection system.
+See [Dependency Injection](Dependency-Injection.md) documentation for more about the dependency injection system.

 You can also configure other services and modules in this method.
 Example: